curVV/MQL5Comp/README.md

 # MQL5Comp

-A Sublime Text 3 plugin for building MetaTrader's MQL projects from a Linux system.
+A Sublime Text 3 plugin for building MetaTrader's MQL projects on a Linux system.

 ### Requirements

-On Linux:
 Sublime Text 3.x
-Wine (Windows compatibility software)
+Wine - Windows compatibility software
-smbclient
-(Metatrader id running on wine - use local copy mode)

-On Windows:
+smbclient - if Metatrader is running on a Windows machine
-Metatrader
+Metatrader 4/5 - www.metatrader.com

-### Plugin Manual Install
+### Install

 Copy the `MQL5Comp.sublime-package` from this repo's build directory into your Sublime Text "Installed Packages" location.
 It should be at `~/.config/sublime-text-3/Installed Packages/`

 or

 Clone MQL5Comp:
 `git clone http://github.com/curvian/MQL5Comp`
 Create package dir & copy contents of MQL5Comp/src into it:
 `mkdir ~/.config/sublime-text-3/Packages/MQL5Comp`
 `cp -r MQL5Comp/src/* ~/.config/sublime-text-3/Packages/MQL5Comp`

 or